wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 #### Visual Studio

-Visual Studio can be used to create Office add-ins for Excel, Word, PowerPoint, or Outlook.
+Visual Studio can be used to create Office Add-ins for Excel, Word, PowerPoint, or Outlook.
 An Office add-in project gets created as part of a Visual Studio solution, which means you can use Visual Studio features like selecting **Start** or choosing <kbd>F5</kbd> to automatically run your add-in locally on IIS.
 Office add-in projects that you create with Visual Studio use HTML, CSS, and JavaScript.

 To create an Office add-in with Visual Studio, create a new C# or Visual Basic project and choose one of the following project types: